-Counselors can work with you to improve your mood, decrease your anxiety, increase your skills in handling stress, improve your skills in relationships, and help you make better decisions.
-Our professional staff include licensed psychologists, social workers, and marriage family therapists.
+Highly skilled counselors can work with you to improve your mood, decrease your anxiety, increase your skills in handling stress, improve your skills in relationships, and help you make better decisions.
+Our professional staff includes licensed psychologists, social workers, and marriage and family therapists.